BasicCode/STM32MP151_Dev_Board_Buildroot/README.md

 **NOTE:** This is currently in development.
 While it does work, in that it compiles and boots, it doesn't do anything else.
 Read on.

 ## Current State
 Currently, this is just a proof of concept.
-It boots to Linux, and that's about it.
-The *STM32MP157x-dk2* configuration has been retained for reference but it not maintained.
 It currently boots to Linux 5.1x with a minimal collection of packages, and has a demo of [LVGL](https://github.com/lvgl/lv_port_linux_frame_buffer) using the framebuffer.
 * Uses Linux kernel 5.1
 * Tested with Buildroot 2023.04
-* Uses mainline STM32 dtsi, and ARM Trusted Firmware where possible.
+* Uses mainline STM32 dtsi, and ARM Trusted Firmware with *sp_min* for BL2.
+* Custom dts and dtsi are included for board specific changes.
+Not all of the SoM-specific pinouts are reflected in the files.
 * Includes an overlay with some configuration, but ```boot/extlinux.conf``` is the only file which is actually required.
 * Includes an external package for the ESP8089 WiFi Chipset.